mariefj/P9_OC_LITReview/README.md

 'Application developer - Python' of OpenClassrooms.

-The app allowins a community of users to consult or request a book review on demand.
+The app allows a community of users to consult or request a book review on demand.
 It has two main use cases:
--People requesting reviews on a particular book or article -People looking for interesting articles and books to read, based on the reviews of others
+- People requesting reviews on a particular book or article
+- People looking for interesting articles and books to read, based on the reviews of others

 This app is built with Django.
 The database is a SQLite file : db.sqlite3